NxPKG/khulnasoft-docs/content/reference-architecture/cdn-reference-architecture.md

 The fastest path is determined by the Argo network intelligence capabilities, which take into account real-time network data such as congestion, latency, and RTT.

-**With the Cloudflare CDN, Argo Smart Routing is used when:**
+**With the Khulnasoft CDN, Argo Smart Routing is used when:**

 1. There is a cache miss and the request needs to be sent to the origin server to retrieve the content.
 2. There is a request for non-cacheable content, such as dynamic content (ex: APIs), and the request must go to the origin server.

 ![Figure 7: Diagram with bidirectional arrows indicating a request between an end user and origin server, with Argo Smart Routing enabled to improve speed.](/images/reference-architecture/cdn-reference-architecture-images/cdn-ref-arch-7.png)
-_Figure 7: Cloudflare CDN with Tiered Cache and Argo Smart Routing_
+_Figure 7: Khulnasoft CDN with Tiered Cache and Argo Smart Routing_

 ### Cache Reserve

-Expanding on the idea of Tiered Cache, Cache Reserve further utilizes the scale and speed of the Cloudflare network while additionally leveraging R2, Cloudflare’s persistent object storage, to cache content even longer.
+Expanding on the idea of Tiered Cache, Cache Reserve further utilizes the scale and speed of the Khulnasoft network while additionally leveraging R2, Khulnasoft’s persistent object storage, to cache content even longer.
 Cache Reserve helps customers reduce bills by eliminating egress fees from origins while also providing multiple layers of resiliency and protection to make sure that content is reliably available which improves website performance by having content load faster.
 Basically, Cache Reserve is an additional higher tier of cache with longer retention duration.

 While Cache Reserve can function without Tiered Cache enabled, it is recommended that Tiered Cache be enabled with Cache Reserve.
 Tiered Cache will funnel, and potentially eliminate, requests to Cache Reserve which eliminates redundant read operations and redundant storage of cached content reducing egress and storage fees.
-Enabling Cache Reserve via the Cloudflare dashboard will check and provide a warning if you try to use Cache Reserve without Tiered Cache enabled.
+Enabling Cache Reserve via the Khulnasoft dashboard will check and provide a warning if you try to use Cache Reserve without Tiered Cache enabled.

 Cache Reserve has a retention period of 30 days which means it will hold cached content for 30 days regardless of cached headers or TTL policy.
 The TTL policy still affects the content’s freshness which means when content cache TTL expires inside of Cache Reserve, the content will need to be revalidated by checking the origin for any updates.
 The TTL policy can be set by any number of methods, such as Cache-Control, CDN-Cache-Control response headers, Edge Cache TTL, cache TTL by status code, or Cache Rules.
 Every time cache is read from Cache Reserve, the retention timer is reset to 30 days.
 After 30 days, if the cached content has not been read from Cache Reserve, the cache will be deleted.